iMerica/dj-rest-auth/docs/installation.rst

 5. Retrive code (or token)
 By accessing Google's endpoint, you can get ``code`` or ``token``

-If you're using Authorization Code Grant, you can get code from folloing URL
+If you're using Authorization Code Grant, you can get code from following URL

 ``https://accounts.google.com/o/oauth2/v2/auth?redirect_uri=<CALLBACK_URL_YOU_SET_ON_GOOGLE>&prompt=consent&response_type=code&client_id=<YOUR CLIENT ID>&scope=openid%20email%20profile&access_type=offline``

-If you're using Implicit Grant, you can get token from folloing URL
+If you're using Implicit Grant, you can get token from following URL

 ``https://accounts.google.com/o/oauth2/v2/auth?redirect_uri=<CALLBACK_URL_YOU_SET_ON_GOOGLE>&prompt=consent&response_type=token&client_id=<YOUR CLIENT ID>&scope=openid%20email%20profile``